uk-gov-mirror/hmrc.register-ncf-stub/README.md

 Returns the result of the register NCF process in form of the MRN and a response code, along with an error description if there is an error.

 ####Happy path:
-To trigger the happy path, ensure you provide a valid request body with an MRN that ends in '00'.
+To trigger the happy path, ensure you provide a valid request body with an MRN containing digits '00' in positions 16 and 17 (with the appropriate check digit as the final, 18th character of the MRN).
 ```
 Request Body example:
 {
-    "MRN": "18GB0000601001EB00",
+    "MRN": "19FR00012399999009",
     "Office":"GB000011"
 }
 ```